srazzaque/srazzaque.github.io/_posts/2015-02-20-simulators.markdown

 doing.
 We continually loop in the go-block to receive, validate the request against seen-ids, and call a function (receive-fn) using the request if it is valid.

-Let's start defining that receive-fn:
+Let's define something we can use for that receive-fn (we'll see how to tie it in further below):

 {% highlight clojure %}
 (defn create-subscription